Moorish fortresses, Renaissance palaces, ancient castles – the following is a selection of Spain’s finest parador hotels

 Coast, Mountain & Wine Country

-Our final tailor-made tour takes in the beautiful landscapes, medieval towns and world-class wineries of northern Spain, beginning and ending with Bilbao’s historic centre and Guggneheim icon.
+Our final tailor-made tour takes in the beautiful landscapes, medieval towns and world-class wineries of northern Spain, beginning and ending with Bilbao’s historic centre and Guggenheim icon.
 Your first night is spent in a Renaissance palace in Argomaniz, surrounded by the vineyards of Rioja, before you move onto Olite, a fairytale town of Roman walls and turreted spires.
-Here, you’ll stay in a 14th-century castle – the summer residence of King Charles III of Navarre.
+Here, you’ll stay in a 14th-century castle – the summer residence of King Charles III of Navarre, before moving on to the castle parador of Benavente, sitting at the crossroads between the northern and southern parts of the peninsula, and where various pilgrimage routes to Santiago pause for a breather to admire the Caracol Tower.
 Your next stop is a stay in the world’s oldest hotel – a 15th-century pilgrim’s retreat that’s opposite Santiago de Compostela’s world-famous cathedral.
-Then, end in a palatial mansion in San Gilbas where you’ll be ideally poised to explore Belle-Époque Santander, the mountains of Picos de Europa and Altamira’s prehistoric cave paintings.
+Then, end in a palatial mansion in San Gil Blas where you’ll be ideally poised to explore Belle-Époque Santander, the mountains of Picos de Europa and Altamira’s prehistoric cave paintings.

-Package includes: Return flights to Bilbao, 6 days car hire, 5 nights B&B parador accommodation and 20% discount on parador meals.
+Package includes: Return flights into/out Bilbao, 6 days car hire, 5 nights B&B parador accommodation and 20% discount on parador meals.

 Please note: The Gil Blas parador carries a supplement of approx €35, which is payable locally.
 This itinerary is also available with ferry from Portsmouth to Bilbao; contact our team for options and dates.